cboozb/aspnet/Samples/WebApi/HttpRangeRequestSample/ReadMe.txt

 HttpRangeRequestSample
 ----------------------

-Note: This sample uses a nightly build of the runtime.
-It does not run against the RTM version.

 ByteRangeStreamContent provides support for generating byte range views over a seekable stream as defined by HTTP/1.1 range requests.
 The ByteRangeStreamContent can be used to generate HTTP/1.1 206 (Partial Content) responses where the client only requests one or more ranges of